jerome3o/jerome3o.github.io/projects/_posts/2022-11-24-stable_diffusion.md

 ![double_horse](/projects/assets/stable_diffusion_double_horse.png)
 ## Exploring Latent Space

+"Latent Space" (latent meaning unrealized, existing but not yet manifested) in AI image generation is effectively all of the potential images that an image generation model like Stable Diffusion or DALL-E 2 can potentially create.
+Encompasses all potential prompts and random seeds, it is immensely huge.

+Most people will explore the space by giving these models prompts - but this is only a tiny subset of the whole latent space.
+In this blog post I go about some ways to explore this space, and some of my early findings.

+## Context

 After OpenAI released [DALL-E 2](https://openai.com/product/dall-e-2) my fascination with AI image generation was piqued, and when [Stability AI](https://stability.ai/stable-diffusion) open sourced [Stable Diffusion](https://github.com/CompVis/stable-diffusion) I couldn't wait to tinker.

 I read about the concept of "exploring latent space" and I ended up buying an RX6800 GPU on [trademe](https://www.trademe.co.nz/a/) for a good price (and then bought two more..) just to run stable diffusion.
 This post will go over that process, with some videos exploring stable-diffusion's latent space.